PaytonWu/uint128_t/README.md

 ### Compilation
 A C++ compiler supporting at least C++20 is required.

-Compilation can be done by directly including `uint128_t.cpp` in your compile command, e.g. `g++ -std=c++20 main.cpp uint128_t.cpp`, or other ways, such as linking the `uint128_t.o` file, or creating a library, and linking the library in.
+Compilation can be done by using cmake toolchain.

+1. `mkdir build && cd build`
+2. `cmake ..`
+3. `ninja`

+It builds static library by default.
+For building shared library, run `cmake -DBUILD_SHARED_LIBS=ON ..` at step #2.

+If you want to build and run tests, pass `-DWITH_TESTS=ON` to cmake at step #2 and executing `ctest` after step #3.